-Interest rates have gone up, but the bank refuses to raise the rate on my time certificate of deposit (CD).
+Interest rates have gone up, but the bank refuses to raise the rate on my CD.
 Why?

-Please refer to the Account Agreement you received when you bought the CD for the terms and conditions of the account.
+Please refer to the Deposit Account Agreement you received when you opened the CD for the terms and conditions of the account.